-Many historians reported that Brindle Pugs have been around since 400 BC, and were first seen in China and other nearby Asian countries.
+Many historians reported that Pugs have been around since 400 BC and were first seen in China and nearby Asian countries.
+But have you heard about the Brindle Pug?

 - What is the temperament of a brindle Pug?